anderssonlab/PRIMEloci/README.md

                                   config_file = "config_R_PRIMEloci.yaml")
 ```

-The complete workflow, from processing bigWig files to the final steps in R, can be found in `path/to/PRIMEloci/genomewide_prediction/PRIMEloci_genomewide_prediction.rmd`.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes or improvements.